 9. Easy Popcorn Trail Mix

-Popcorn may not sound like a traditional ingredient, but the Easy Popcorn Trail Mix by Nutritious Eats shows us that it can be a great way to cut the calories.
-Dried strawberries are another twist, adding a sweet flavor and plenty of vitamin C to support immune and skin health in this recipe.
-While it still has walnuts and sunflower seeds, the popcorn will make for a lighter than air version that won't hinder your weight loss efforts.
+Popcorn may not sound like a traditional ingredient, but the Easy Popcorn Trail Mix by Nutritious Eats shows us that it can be a great way to cut the calories, if that’s your end-game.
+Dried strawberries are another twist, adding a touch of sweetness and plenty of vitamin C to support immune and skin health.
+While it still has walnuts and sunflower seeds, the popcorn will make for a lighter-than-air version that won’t hinder your weight loss efforts.

 10. Favourite Trail Mix